dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_qap.rst

     :alt: lineplot

     The complete study contains more time limits.
-For all "b" and "c" instances, the NL solver beats or ties all other solvers.
-For all "a" instances, the only solver to beat the NL solver is D-Wave's CQM solver.
-The NL solver is the only solver able to obtain a feasible solution for the problems of size 150 and 256 for all time limits tested.
+For all "b" and "c" instances, the nonlinear solver beats or ties all other solvers.
+For all "a" instances, the only solver to beat the nonlinear solver is D-Wave's CQM solver.
+The nonlinear solver is the only solver able to obtain a feasible solution for the problems of size 150 and 256 for all time limits tested.